 Every lawyer has a duty to make every claimant aware of the risks they face and that duty continues throughout the case (from start to finish).
 It has been reported that some non-lawyers assert a client has a “winnable” case, that a “fortune awaits them” and is “just around the corner”, they have a “slam dunk” case which attracts no risks.
 All the consumers have to do is, pay their upfront fixed fees, NOW.

 In doing so, the conman asserts “when the case is concluded you will be enriched and beyond your wildest dreams“.
 These statements might excite your natural urges, might fill you will joy, however, they are designed to do just that.
 The truth is you are being lied to and to such an extent that you will potentially lose much more money if the case is delivered to the courts.

-If you are faced with these assertions you serious have a need to “walk out” and seek proper advice, as you are in the “den of a conman”.
+If you are faced with these assertions you seriously need to walk out and seek proper advice, as you are in the den of a conman.